 interesting, stimulating place to play, and allows children the sense of fun and freedom they crave whilst promoting their physical, emotional and psychological health.

-Children’s opportunities for, and experience of outdoor play vary widely, but there are some distinct differences in the experiences of girls and boys, those who are disabled or not disabled, those from different social backgrounds and those from varied types of housing environment.
-Religious and cultural beliefs may also influence children’s play opportunities and experiences.
+Children and young people’s opportunities for, and experience of outdoor play vary widely, but there are some distinct differences in the experiences of girls and boys, ages, those who are disabled or not disabled, those from different social backgrounds and those from varied types of housing environment.
+Religious and cultural beliefs may also influence children and young people’s play opportunities and experiences.

 Local streets and open spaces